roderickjackson-bradley/socket_io_app/work/w11/d1/02-react-router/react-router.md

 React Router follows this very same approach, we will define `<Route>` components that are either rendered or not based upon the current URL in the address bar.

-Then, we can declare which of our "page" components we want rendered when a particular `<Route>` component.
+Then, we can declare which of our "page" components we want rendered when a particular `<Route>` component gets rendered.

-In a nutshell, defining routing for a React app using React Router is a matter of declaring a component hierarchy within the top-level `<App>` component.
+In a typical React app, defining routing for a React app using React Router is a matter of declaring a component hierarchy within the top-level `<App>` component.

 #### Installing React Router